 FamilyMart stores in Japan sell hot coffees either in their hot cabinets (like a fridge…but warm!) or from the cafe section behind some counters.

-Ice coffee is also available in the chilled sections including brands like Boss, UCC and Doutour.
+Ice coffee is also available in the chilled sections including brands like Boss, UCC and Doutour – the Japanese coffee market is massive!

 Be it iced coffee or hot coffee, FamilyMart in Japan is always good for a caffeine fix.

-You might like – Guide to Kura Sushi conveyor belt restaurants in Japan >
+You might like – Kawaii things to do in Tokyo >

 Ready for your meal?
 There are loads of convenient konbini microwave meals / ready meals to choose from in FamilyMart JP (which the staff will gladly heat up for you in the microwaves behind the counter).